Isaac Luria

 About Isaac Luria

-Luria earned his medical degree at UF, as well as his undergraduate degree in physics and a master’s degree in materials science and engineering with a focus in biomaterials.
-After completing his master’s degree and before attending medical school, Luria worked as a simulation engineer in the Department of Anesthesiology, which allowed him to collaborate with medical colleagues of all specialties and assist with applied research projects.
+I’ve participated in several projects here at UF Health, such as leading the production of education videos for patients and helping to build simulation equipment.
+After completing my master’s degree and before attending medical school, I worked as a simulation engineer in the UF Department of Anesthesiology.
+This gave me the opportunity to collaborate with medical colleagues of all specialties and assist with applied research projects.

 Clinical Profile